mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200229_r1_O3_constructs_tetracycline_test/README.md

 ## Experimental Protocol

-1. Cells as described in "Strain Information" were grown to saturation in 0.5 mL of LB in a deep 96 well plate.
+1. Cells as described in "Strain Information" were grown to saturation in 4 mL of LB in 14ml growth tubes.

-2. Cells were diluted 1:10,000 into M9 + 0.5% glucose media on a new deep 96
-well plate 12 hours before the experiment for cells to be at exponential growth.
+2. Cells were diluted 1:1,000 into M9 + 0.5% glucose media in new deep growth tubes for 8 hours before the experiment for cells to be at exponential growth.

-3. The cells were then diluted 1:40 into the plate reader 96 well plate with a total volume of 300 µL.
+3. The cells were then diluted 1:100 into the plate reader 96 well plate with a total volume of 300 µL.

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37C, shaking in a linear mode at the fastest speed.
-Measurements were taken every 7 minutes for approximately 36 hours.
+Measurements were taken every 5 minutes for approximately 24 hours.